BEMF - Back ElectroMotive Force

 Overview

 I'm going to try to explain BEMF, what it is, how it affects our trains, and how to set DCC decoders for optimum results.
-Much here is from many sources besides my owne electrical engineering background.
+Much here is from many sources besides my own electrical engineering and physics educational background.
 I wish to say thank you to Mark Gurries and Don Crano, I have paraphrased some of their explanations from 1999 posts on the DCCSIG.

 What is BEMF